 Since the industrial revolution, factories have been among the world’s biggest consumers of energy due to their mass scale and high volume of processes centralized in one location.
 As a result of the major energy costs associated with manufacturing, many CEOs (such as Tesla’s Elon Musk) have identified solar power as the perfect way to reduce operating costs.
-In this article, we’ll explain why solar panels are a pragmatic investment for factories in 2017.
+In this article, we’ll explain why solar panels are a pragmatic investment for factories.

 Why solar panels are ideal for commercial operations